-Raw means that the vinegar is unpasturized.
-Similar to milk, unpasturized apple cider vinegar still retains all it's original healthy properties.
+Raw means that the vinegar is unpasteurized.
+Similar to milk, unpasteurized apple cider vinegar still retains all its original properties.
 The Mother is the enzymes with which the vinegar is made.
-When The Mother was first discovered in around 400 BC it was found that it was naturally antiseptic, antibacterial, and could help fight germs and bacteria.
-It's chock full of dozens of vitamins and trace minerals that all provide health benefits.
-That's pretty powerful for something that floats in the bottle and just looks dirty!
 Regular apple cider vinegar has been filtered to remove The Mother and consequently the properties that come along with that.

 Uses for Apple Cider Vinegar Around the Homestead

 - Feed it to your chickens to maintain a healthy flock.
 Mix a small amount into your chickens’ water to feed it to them.
 Around 2 tablespoons to 1 gallon of water.
 (Make sure it’s in a plastic container to prevent erosion.)

 - Place apple cider vinegar in goat’s water during breeding time to produce more females than males. (source)